Posted on December 16 2019

 These tips might help you a little bit to get some quality sleep and help you recover better.

-- Eat well (yes, I mean carbs) for your last meal: Keep this meal low fat and high carbs with moderate easy digesting proteins.
+- Eat well (yes, I mean carbs) for your last meal: Keep this meal low fat and high carbs with moderate easy digestable proteins.
 You do not want anything fatty and greasy that will make you feel sick for this meal.
-Food that you eat last will digest overnight and while you are sleeping, your system is working digesting the food.
+The meal that you eat last will digest overnight and while you are sleeping, your system is working, digesting the food.
 You do not want something very hard to digest as this will mean a disturbed sleep.
 Animal derived protein is the hardest to digest and this should be completely avoided.
 White rice with well cooked lentils (daal/ sambhar) are easy and make an excellent choice for your last meal.
 Just do not over eat or eat too close to your bedtime.
-Try and keep a gap of at least 90 minutes between dinner and bedtime.
+Try and keep a gap of at least 120 minutes between dinner and bedtime.
 Eat till you are still just a tad bit hungry for this last meal instead of over eating.
 Smoothie is another fantastic option for this meal especially since its in liquid form and easy to digest.
 But will fruits late night make you fat?- No. Just like green tea wont make you thin, fruits wont make you fat.
-Over eating and under training however will.
+Especially post a workout, smoothies work great.
+Try and add pineapples for this smoothies.
+They contain bromelin, which helps with protein synthesis while you are asleep.
+It you have an over active immune system and easily catch a running nose, avoid cold fruits or a cold smoothie.

 - Watch or read: For me its either the latest book I am reading (or audio book I am listening to) or watching the weekly growth session from Infinipath.
 I read/ watch till I am about sleep (within 10- 15 minutes) and then immediately fall asleep.
 I used to watch Netflix or YouTube videos before but realised that my brain only got more active instead of quietening down.
 Of course meditation is another great option and does not really have to be rocket science.
 Just sit comfortably in a calm and quiet place and let your mind run whatever thoughts it wants to.
 Don’t try to stop the thoughts but mere observe them like an outsider.
 Slowly (and over time), the thoughts will start to quiet till you have a state of no thoughts.
 Bad sleep is almost always related to a stressed mind and the moment you calm your thoughts, you can see improvement.
 Realistically, circumstances might not be under your control but you will have to do whatever little you can to de- stress.

-- Stay away from technology: My phone and social media are on silent at least 30- 45 minutes before my sleep time.
+- Stay away from technology: I mentioned the previous point considering a lot of people watch something on their phones before sleeping.
+So a better option would be to watch something that calms you down.
+However, the best option would be to slowly give up phones completely at least 30-40 minutes before you get to bed.
+I try and keep my phone and social media on silent at least 30- 45 minutes before my sleep time.
 Technology will create distractions and increase brain activity keep you up and leaving you more stressed.
 Sure if you are in a new relationship mid- night conversations are everything but new love birds don’t really complain about lack of sleep ;).
 Basically switch meaningless whatsapp messages, scrolling through facebook or watching endless IG stories off at night.
 It is doing you no good and will stress you out keeping you awake at night.

 Of course there are so many many other tips out there like herbal infusion tea’s at night and nightly sleep ritual to follow etc but these tips have really helped me and changed the quality of my sleep.
 Hope you find them helpful too!